 - Passion for both film and teaching.

-- Reliable transportation and availability for on-location camp work from July 6 in Pacific Heights and other weeks at SFFILM offices in the Presidio on TBD days.
+- Reliable transportation and availability for on-location camp work from July 11 – August 5 at University of San Francisco and other two weeks at SFFILM office in SOMA or virtually.